mining-visualizer/MVis-tokenminer/README.md

     --opencl-platform <n>  When mining using -G/--opencl use OpenCL platform n (default: 0).
     --opencl-device <n>  When mining using -G/--opencl use OpenCL device n (default: 0).
     --opencl-devices <0 1 ..n> Select which OpenCL devices to mine on.
-Default is to use all -t, --mining-threads <n> Limit number of CPU/GPU miners to n (default: use everything available on selected platform) --allow-opencl-cpu  Allows CPU to be considered as an OpenCL device if the OpenCL platform supports it.
+Default is to use all -t, --mining-threads <n> Limit number of CPU miners to n (default: use everything available on selected platform) --allow-opencl-cpu  Allows CPU to be considered as an OpenCL device if the OpenCL platform supports it.
     --list-devices List the detected OpenCL/CUDA devices and exit.
 Should be combined with -G or -U flag --cl-extragpu-mem <n> Set the memory (in MB) you believe your GPU requires for stuff other than mining. default: 0